alexey-medvedchikov/ansible-rabbitmq/README.md

 Requirements
 ------------

 Clustering requires proper short hostname resolution on every node in cluster.
+Use some /etc/hosts setup role for this.
 All other requirements are listed in metadata file.

 Role Variables
 --------------